microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/point1.png"><b><a name="activityadr">Activity: Using Polybase with Azure SQL Server Database</a></b></p>

-In this activity, you will learn how to build an external data source and table to query a table in Azure SQL Server Database without connecting directly yourself.
+In this activity, you will learn how to build an external data source and table to query a table in Azure SQL Database without connecting directly yourself.

 **NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 4.0 and run through all the steps again.*